Welcome to the WITT Council

 Mary Bourke understands well the concept of long term viability and its importance to WITT.
 She also holds strong views about the importance of WITT to the whole region.
 Self-employed, specialising in independent facilitation she chaired the Taranaki District Health Board, is presiding member of the Lotteries Community facilities and Special Projects committees, and sits on the TSB community Trust, the Bishop’s Action Foundation, the F&E Rodie, Taranaki Families/Whanau, and Audio History charitable Trusts and has been involved with the Taratahi Taranaki Advisory Committee.
 She wants WITT to become Taranaki’s tertiary education provider of first choice primarily for learners and importantly for prospective staff members.

 Janine and her family have recently relocated from Dunedin to New Plymouth.
 After leaving her much-loved position at the University of Otago, Janine had been looking for interesting ways to be involved in the local community and was thrilled to have been offered the opportuntiy to join the WITT Council.
 Janine is passionate about education, having worked in the secondary and tertiary sectors.
-After completing a Bachelor of Science and Diploma in Teaching in Dunedin, she was employed at Otago Girl's High School for almost 10 years, then moving onto Otago University as the Director of Studies.
+After completing a Bachelor of Science and Diploma in Teaching in Dunedin, she was employed at Otago Girl's High School for almost 10 years.
+Her next move was to Otago University as a Director of Studies where she also completed a PhD in statistics.
 Janine hopes to share her experiences from Otago to help WITT realise its vision of becoming the leading facilitator of superb tertiary education outcomes in Taranaki.

 NZSSM, B.A.(Soc), Dip Mgt.